 On the Korean island of Man-Jae, three elderly haenyeos—sea women—spend their dying days diving into the ocean to harvest seafood.
 Across the globe on the island of Manhattan, a Korean-Canadian playwright, twice an immigrant, spends her days wrestling with the expectation that she write “authentic” stories about her identity.
 This new play questions what we inherit and challenges who dictates the terms.

 DREAMers.
 Love(r)s.
 Life-long friends.
 Negotiating the promise of safety and the weight of responsibility, they’ll fight like hell to establish a place for themselves and each other in America.
-2018 Pulitzer Prize winner and NYTW Usual Suspect Martyna Majok bring us an unforgettable story that asks what we’re willing to sacrifice for someone we love.
+2018 Pulitzer Prize winner and NYTW Usual Suspect Martyna Majok brings us an unforgettable story that asks what we’re willing to sacrifice for someone we love.

 NYTW Usual Suspect and Tony Award winner Sam Gold revisits Chekhov following his acclaimed 2012 production of Uncle Vanya.
 This production of Three Sisters reunites Gold with two previous collaborators: The Village Bike’s Greta Gerwig and Hamlet’s Oscar Isaac.